Veterans Entrepreneurship Boot Camp

 Learn how to blog using WordPress

 WordPress is the most popular Content Management System (CMS).
-Its most common use is for blogging, but many websites used it for all purposes.
-Participants will learn how to use the WordPress user interface and add plugins based on specific requirements.
+Participants will learn how to use the WordPress Dashboard and add plugins based on specific requirements.
 Squarespace an alternative.

 Integrate e-commerce solutions

-Participants will learn about the most popular e-commerce solution providers like Shopify & Magneto, learn how to accept payments with PayPal & Intuit and know how to sell products through Amazon.
+Participants will learn about the most popular e-commerce solution providers like Shopify & Magneto and learn how to accept payments with PayPal and Amazon.

 Create dynamic webpages and add login functionality to the website.